TNamdarian/seven-terraces/documentation/TESTING.md

       - if click on the "Login" button" the user is logged in, go to the profile page and feedback is given to the user that they are now logged in.
    - if *any user* click on the "Create an account here!" link - go to the Registration page
 8. Profile Page
-   - if *Registered user* clicks on the "View Club properties" button - go to properties Page
+   - if *Registered user* clicks on the "View Properties" button - go to properties Page
    - if *Registered user* clicks on the "View Featured properties" button - go to Home Page
    - if *Registered user* clicks on the "Change Password" button - open modal to change the password
       - if type in a new password and click the "Change password" button - the password is changed in the database and a success message is given to the user